 When you first get engaged and start wedding planning, it can feel super overwhelming.
 Once you really get into it, you discover how much there is to do, even for smaller weddings.
 But don’t worry!
 There is an order to this, and you can definitely prioritize.
 Just take things one step at a time and know which wedding vendors to book first.

 Your venue comes first because it determines so much.
-Most importantly, you book your venue first so you know your exact date, and you can start booking other vendors.
-But also, the size of the venue determines how big your guest list can get.
+Most importantly, you book your venue first so you know your exact date, and you can start booking other wedding vendors.
+But on top of this, the size of the venue determines how big your guest list can get.
 Not to mention, your venue heavily impacts the aesthetic and vibe of your wedding.
 You’ll make color choices and decor choices based on your venue.
 Decor for a ballroom is going to be very different from decor for a barn wedding.

 Your venue can also affect your wedding budget.
 If your venue has a getting-ready suite, then you can save money on transportation.
 If they don’t have catering on-site, you know you need to budget for a caterer.
 Since your venue often takes up so much of your wedding budget, booking your venue first gives you a better idea of your per-person cost.